Rory Sloane: 2019–2024: Captaincy and late career

-In the media
+Media and post-playing career

 Sloane featured in the 2021 fly-on-the-wall documentary TV series Making Their Mark, which showed the impact of the COVID-19 pandemic on several AFL clubs, players, and staff.
 Nic Naitanui and Eddie Betts were filmed almost continuously, with other players featured including Stephen Coniglio and Sloane, along with several coaches and other staff associated with the clubs.

-In January 2025, it was announced that Sloane would join the Nine Network as a panellist on Footy Classified.
+In January 2025, it was announced that Sloane would join the Nine Network as a panellist on Footy Classified and The Sunday Footy Show.
+He also joined the South Australian National Football League (SANFL) in 2025 as the Juniors Ambassador.

 Personal life

 Sloane has an older brother named Dylan and a younger sister named Shae, a former professional footballer for and volleyballer for Australia.

 Sloane has a strong friendship with fellow draftee Taylor Walker.
 They played 199 games together for until Sloane's retirement in 2024.
 Their families are very close, with their children being similar ages.

 Sloane is husband to wife Belinda Sloane, née Riverso.
-The couple married in October of 2016.
+The couple married in October 2016.
 Rory and Belinda had four children together; Leo, Sonny, Bodhi, and Summer.
 Tragically, the couple's first son Leo was stillborn after the 34th week of pregnancy.
 Sloane's third son Bodhi has the middle name Leo to commemorate their first.